Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Introduction

 The broader scientific prospects and overall detector concept are discussed in detail in the companion CHRONOS design paper.
-In this study, we report on the first stage of development: the optical design and sensitivity evaluation of a 2.5\,m-scale interferometer.
+In this study, we report on the first stage of development: the optical design and sensitivity evaluation.
 The CHRONOS adopts a triangular Sagnac configuration with output recycling to enhance sensitivity.
-We investigate suitable sideband signals for controlling multiple cavities, and present design parameters for realistic optical configurations such as dual-recycling cavities.
+We investigate suitable sideband signals for controlling multiple cavities and present design parameters for realistic optical configurations such as dual-recycling cavities.
 To achieve stable locking of the Sagnac cavity, we compute the mirror-curvature conditions required to reach the desired mode-matching efficiency (99.5\%), and confirm consistency across the full optical design.
-Finally, we calculate sensitivity curves based on the concrete optical layout and discuss the fundamental sensitivity limits of the 2.5\,m test facility.
+Finally, we calculate sensitivity curves based on the concrete optical layout and discuss the fundamental sensitivity limits and science of CHRONOS.